I am Mixed Race, Half Caste, Half Breed and Colored.

 Make love to each other

 fall into each other

-So whether I’m a freak, a geek, goth or a whore
+So whether I’m a freak, a geek, a rebel without a cause

 So tell me